p4lang/p4app-switchML/dev_root/client_lib/README.md

 **Notes:**
  - There are more compilation flags available that you can read about in the Makefile header.
- - A dummy backend is always compiled so even if you pass RDMA or DPDK you can still use the dummy backend for testing and debugging.
+ - A dummy backend is always compiled so even if you pass RDMA or DPDK, you can still use the dummy backend for testing and debugging.

 ## 3. Using the library

 ***Important !***
 *Before trying to use the library's API directly in your project, take a look at our [Framework Integration](#) directory to see if you can simply use one of the provided methods to integrate SwitchML into your DNN software stack.*

 *What follows is intended to give you a high level overview of what needs to be done.
-For a more detailed step by step guide look at [examples](#)*
+For a more detailed step by step guide look at the [examples](#)*

 After building the library and getting a copy of the include files, you can now use SwitchML in your project to perform collective communication.
 Follow these simple steps:

 1. Edit your program
 	 1. Include the `context.h` file in your program.
 	 3. Call `switchml::Context::GetInstance()` to retrieve the singleton instance of the Context class.
-	 4. Call `context_reference.Start()` to start the SwitchML context.
+	 4. Call the `Start()` method of the context to start the SwitchML context.
 	 5. Use the API provided through the context instance reference.
-	 6. Call `context_reference.Stop()` to stop and cleanup the context.
+	 6. Call the `Stop()` method of the context to stop and cleanup the context.
  2. Compile your program
 	1. Add the following to your compiler arguments
 		1. `-I path_to_includes`